curv3d/curv/README.rst

   function representations within the language, so most of the potential of F-Rep geometry is inaccessible.
 And it doesn't use the GPU to speed up geometry processing.

-IceSL (2013)
-  An OpenSCAD / ImplicitCAD clone that uses F-Rep to represent shapes.
-  It is GPU accelerated.

-  *BUT*: Not open source (so you can't see how the GPU acceleration works), and you can't define new function representations in the language.
-  Also, it can't export STL files for 3D printing, so you can't use it with a 3D printing service (although it can drive a 3D printer directly).

 ShaderToy.com (2013)
   A website with a Processing-like interface